Nour al-Din al-Zenki Movement: Separation from HTS

-In November 2017, violent clashes erupted between the Nour al-Din al-Zenki Movement and Tahrir al-Sham in northern Idlib and western Aleppo, mainly in the area between Atme and Khan al-Asal.

-2019:Defeat by HTS, withdrawal to Afrin
+2019: Defeat by HTS, withdrawal to Afrin

 In January 2019, the group came under attack by HTS, with HTS capturing most of the towns held by the group.
 The offensive attacked the Al-Zenki areas from multiple locations, with allegations from Zenki that HTS has set up a situation where they would be seen as responding to aggression against themselves, after four of their members were attacked.
 The HTS offensive against Al Zenki was largely successful, with HTS gaining most of the Al Zenki held villages and towns.
 Al Zenki was beaten in Idlib, with some members joining either the NLF (an allied Turkish supported force) or fleeing into the Turkish held Afrin canton.
 Al Zenki tried to take some of its tanks and armored forces into Afrin, but these were destroyed.

 After withdrawing to Afrin on 5 February 2019 the group began clashing with Ahrar al-Sharqiya which is composed of exiles from eastern Syria, many of whom were in either al-Nusra or Ahrar al-Sham, many also belong to the Shaitat tribe, the clashes began over unknown reasons and heavy weapons were reportedly used.

 On 25 March 2019, the group announced its own dissolution and that remaining elements would be integrated into the Syrian National Army's Third Legion and would be merged with the Glory Corps.
 Remnants of the Nour al-Din al-Zenki Movement subsequently took part in the 2019 Turkish offensive into north-eastern Syria.

 2020: Resurgence

-In late January 2020, former Zenki fighters part of the Glory Corps had entered the western Aleppo countryside which was formerly the Nour al-Din al-Zenki Movement's stronghold until being ousted by HTS, to defend the area from pro-government advances.
+In late January 2020, former Zenki fighters, part of the Glory Corps, had entered the western Aleppo countryside which was formerly the Nour al-Din al-Zenki Movement's stronghold until being ousted by HTS, to defend the area from pro-government advances.

+2024: Operation Deterrence of Aggression

+As of 27 November 2024, it appears as though the Nour al-Din al-Zenki Movement has become active again as an independent entity.
+The group has been reported as one of the factions participating in the HTS-led 2024 Syrian opposition offensives without any mention of the Glory Corps.

+Following the Syrian revolution victory, the Nour al Din al Zenki Movement was reorganized into the 80th Division of the Syrian Army.